Jeff Ballabon: Politics

 Ballabon founded the Coordinating Council on Jerusalem.
-He is a member of the American Center for Law and Justice,and is active in Jewish communal and political affairs.
+He is a member of the American Center for Law and Justice, and is active in Jewish communal and political affairs.

 He is credited as the creator of the term Jexodus, which he describes as "the new non-partisan war against political & media anti-Semitism."

-In March 2019 he received both praise and criticism for referring to Congresswoman Ilhan Omar as "filth" when asked about statements by Omar that were widely condemned as anti-Semitic.”
-In April 2019, reacting to continuing controversial remarks by Omar he argued that, because of her prominent position in government, she was “more dangerous than David Duke and Louis Farrakhan combined.”
+In March 2019 he received both praise and criticism for referring to Congresswoman Ilhan Omar as "filth" when asked about statements by Omar that were widely as anti-Semitic.
+In April 2019, reacting to continuing antisemitic remarks by Omar he argued that, because of her prominent position in government, she was “more dangerous than David Duke and Louis Farrakhan combined.”

 Impact on culture

 A character in the 1997 novel Bag Men by Mark Costello was based on Ballabon.

 In 2004, Forward Magazine named Ballabon one of the 50 "Most Influential" Jews in America.